Olga Lounová

-Olga Lounová (born March 7, 1981) is a Czech singer-songwriter, actress, model and rally driver.
-Born and raised in Osečná (Lázně Kundratice) near the town of Liberec.
+Olga Lounová (born 7 March 1981) is a Czech singer-songwriter, actress, model and rally driver.
+She was born and raised in Osečná (Lázně Kundratice) near the town of Liberec.
 She attended the Jaroslav Ježek Conservatory in Prague studying Musical Theatre and she later received a master's degree in education.

 Bio

 Before launching her career as a solo artist, Olga was lead singer and founder of the band Blind Angie and Calathea.
 She then was the winner of the International Music Competition with the song K výškám ("To Heights") in Latvia and a finalist in the competition in Vitebsk, Belarus.

 Her singing career began to soar in 2010 with the release of the song Láska v housce ("Love in a bun")which became the "#1 song of the year" and by her performance as the opening act for PINK.
 In 2011, she released the studio album Rotující nebe ("Rotating sky") and in 2012 she launched her concert tour of Optický klam ("Optical illusion"), which was later released as a double CD/DVD.

 In 2012 and 2013 she followed this up with the hit single Dál za obzor ("Beyond the horizon") with legendary Czech singer, Karel Gott, and her single Brány svaté ("Holy Gates").